 The Garmin Alpha 100 TT 15 Dog GPS Bundle is a top-of-the-line GPS tracker that is perfect for serious hunters who need to keep track of several dogs at a time.
 In fact, the Garmin Alpha allows you to track and train up to 20 dogs at a time – you can even see other hunters using Garmin Alpha handheld units on the display screen for maximum safety.

 Owner Reviews: While a few owners mentioned that there’s a steep learning curve involved in using the unit, most found that it was as good as they’d hoped.
 In fact, more than one owner said that it “exceeded” expectations.
 And while a few owners complained about the unit’s high price, most felt that it was ultimately worth the cost.

 Bottom Line: Garmin has been a leader in GPS technology for decades, so it makes sense that the company would produce one of the best GPS dog trackers on the market.
 You will pay dearly for the Garmin Alpha 100, but there’s simply no other GPS tracker on the market that provides the combination of features and quality that this unit does.

-GPS dog trackers are rarely appreciated until they’re necessary, but for those who do find themselves separated from their pet, they’re worth every penny spent.
-Just be sure that once you do decide to purchase a GPS tracker for your dog, you pick a high-quality model, like one of the five detailed above.
+GPS trackers for dogs are rarely appreciated until they’re necessary, but for those who do find themselves separated from their pet, they’re worth every penny spent.
+Just be sure that once you do decide to purchase a pet GPS tracker for your dog, you pick a high-quality model, like one of the five detailed above.